Some of the links in this post may be affiliate links.

 I have my Tillandsia xerographica growing right in front of a large wall of Eastern windows.
 It gets morning sun and is very happy in this location.

-This particular air plant does like some direct sun so don’t be shy about placing it in some direct sun inside your home.
+This particular air plant does like some direct sun so don’t be shy about placing it in some direct sunlight inside your home for best results.

 Compared to many of the thinner leaved tropical air plant cousins, the thick leaved Tillandsia xerographica needs to be watered much less frequently.